1939 Auckland Rugby League season: Round 10

 For Manukau's match against Ponsonby they were missing George Nepia, Jack Hemi, Peter Mahima, and Jack Brodrick, while Ponsonby was missing Jack McManus (who had been injured the previous week in the first minute of the game), whilst Brian Riley went off injured early in the match after having looked good prior to this.
 Clarrie Petersen dropped out of the scrum to take up a position as wing three-quarter.
-Mihaka Panapa played a brilliant game at halfback for Manukau in their 10-6 win.
+Mihaka Panapa played a brilliant game at halfback for Manukau in their 10–6 win.
 Outside him Walter Brimble and Tommy Chase played well with Chase being "constructive on attack" and showing "good defence".
 Cyril Wiberg played in the unfamiliar position of fullback with Nēpia and Hemi both absent and was sound, outplaying his opposite, Shilling.
 William Greer who had begun the season with City transferred to Papakura and played his first match with them against Mount Albert.
 Papakura had lost he services of one of their best forwards in Percy Herkt who had transferred to Wellington for work.
-Despite this they managed to hold the Mt Albert side to a 13-13 draw at Prince Edward Park in Papakura.
+Despite this they managed to hold the Mt Albert side to a 13–13 draw at Prince Edward Park in Papakura.
 The home team led 13-0 and threatened to hand the competition leaders only their second loss of the season with Harold Milliken leading their forwards who gave the backs "a feast of the ball".
 J McInnes scored one of their three tries and kicked two conversions.
 Ewan Cossey, Papakura's first five eighth was outstanding and was involved in all of their tries.
 In Mt Albert's second half comeback tries were scored by Des Herring, Robert Marshall, and Arthur McInnarney with their outstanding five eighth, Bruce Donaldson kicking a conversion and a penalty.
-Richmond outplayed City who failed to score a point in their 8-0 loss on a "sloppy ground".
+Richmond outplayed City who failed to score a point in their 8–0 loss on a "sloppy ground".
 Hawea Mataira and John Donald were the best forwards for City while Jack Airey hooked well for them against New Zealand international hooker Jack Satherley in the first half.
 Airey was a former Canterbury representative.
 In the second half Satherley began to dominate the hooking.
 City forward Bill Jackson was injured early and was replaced by Joseph Hapi who was in his fifth season with City though his first playing as a forward.
 F Whittle played at fullback following William Greer's departure.
-J Hutchinson was good at halfback but Graham Simpson at five eighth was accuesd of kicking too much meaning Jackie Rata and Jim Gould got few opportunities.
+J Hutchinson was good at halfback but Graham Simpson at five eighth was accused of kicking too much meaning Jackie Rata and Jim Gould got few opportunities.
 In the Richmond backline Dave Solomon's defence was excellent though Abbie Graham outside him did not handle well.
 Laurie Mills attacked brilliantly when he got the ball on the wing and was their best back while Trevor Bramley played "splendidly" at fullback.
 Andrew Kronfeld debuted for Richmond on the wing and "made a good impression".
-In Newton's 5-2 win over Marist the Brimble brothers Wilfred and Ted "worked like a machine" in the half/five eighth positions.
+In Newton's 5–2 win over Marist the Brimble brothers Wilfred and Ted "worked like a machine" in the half/five eighth positions.
 Other impressive backs for them were Linley Sanders and Claude Dempsey.
 For Marist, half back Robert Grotte was "outstanding", giving "good service" but this was nullified by poor combination of the men outside him who did not handle well in the slippery conditions.
 In the forwards Jack Taylor and M Proctor were the best for Newton.
 Marist missed the services of Reginald Haslam and Gordon Midgley in the backs with John Anderson playing at centre instead of his usual loose forward position.